jreakin/ffe-investigation/ffe-investigation-site/docs/latest-updates/posts/email-deletion-article.md

 ---
-title: How FCS Administrators Destroyed Public Records and Attempted to Cover Their Tracks
+title: How Findlay City Schools Administrators Destroyed Public Records and Attempted to Cover Their Tracks
 date: 2025-02-24
 slug: email-deletion
 hide: